-The Cemre sweater is definitely our winter bestseller.
-Due to its length you can also wear it as a knitted dress .
-The lavish collar and the seam pockets in the front dividing seams complement this cozy and casual winter piece.
+The Cemre sweater is clearly our winter bestseller.
+Due to its length, it can also be worn as a knitted dress .
+The lush collar and the seam pockets in the front dividing seams complement this cozy and casual winter piece.

-In this pattern, Cemre was sewn from a sweater sweat fabric and fleece for the collar.
+In these instructions, Cemre was sewn from sweater fabric and fleece for the collar.

-We recommend a heavier, thicker jersey or wool , complemented with a chunky rib knit for the collar and sleeves, or just the collar as in our variant.
+We recommend a stronger, thicker jersey or wool , supplemented with a coarse rib knit for the collar and sleeves, or, as in our version, just for the collar.

 |Sizes 34-42||Outer fabric with sleeves||1.80 m||140cm wide|

 |Sizes 44-50||Outer fabric with sleeves||2.00 m||140cm wide|

 Cut the pattern pieces from your outer fabrics.
 Lay the fabric right side up.
 Place the selvages parallel to the center so that you can place the front, back, yoke and collar in the fold.
 The pattern pieces should all lie face up.
 Always align the thread arrow in the same direction on all pieces and parallel to the selvedge of the fabric.
 Transfer all the clips from the pattern through a 3mm long incision with scissors or chalk and mark the ends of the darts.
 Clip the seam allowance in the fabric fold because this is always a center.
 Markings define positions of dart ends, pocket positions, and much more.
 Transfer these either with chalk or pins.